Getting a job

 Disability Confident Employers

-The Department for Work and Pensions runs Disability Confident, a body of employers who have signed up to commitments to increase the recruitment and retention of disabled people.
-There are over 6,000 Disability Confident employers in the UK.
+The Department for Work and Pensions runs Disability Confident.
+Employers signed up have commited to increase the recruitment and retention of disabled people.
 You can read more about the scheme on the Disability Confident website

-The Disability Confident logo on vacancies means the employer welcomes and encourages applications from disabled people and has committed to making sure their policies and practices are inclusive and accessible.
-The website also has a list of employers who have signed up.
+The Disability Confident logo on vacancies means the employer welcomes and encourages applications from disabled people.
+They have committed to making sure their policies and practices are inclusive and accessible.

 Social enterprises